IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

 3. Create a new empty react-native project by running:
 `expo init IISSI2-IS-Frontend-Owner`
    * Choose template: `blank`
-4. Navigate to the created folder: `cd IISSI2-IS-Frontend-Owner` and run: `npm start`
+4. In order to launch the project as a web application project, navigate to the created folder:
+`cd IISSI2-IS-Frontend-Owner`
+5. And run the following command:
+`npx expo install react-native-web@~0.18.10 react-dom@18.2.0 @expo/webpack-config@^18.0.1`
+6. Finally, run `npm start` and press `w` (Run in web browser) once terminal ask you about deployment options
-   * A new tab/window on your browser should open http://localhost:19002/ showing Expo developers tools.
-If not automatically opened, run your browser and navigate to: http://localhost:19002
+   * A new tab/window on your browser should open http://localhost:19006/ showing Expo developers tools.
+If not automatically opened, run your browser and navigate to: http://localhost:19006
    * (On windows) set allow on Firewall/Windows defender if asked
-5. Click on `Run in web browser`.
-It should open the basic empty project in a new tab.
+   * It should open the basic empty project in a new tab.
 It should look like this: https://snack.expo.dev/@afdez/lab4-1-blankproject
-6. Configure eslint by installing and initialize it for your project by running `npm install eslint --save-dev`and `npx eslint --init`.
+7. Configure eslint by installing and initialize it for your project by running `npm install eslint --save-dev`and `npx eslint --init`.
 We recommend the following answers: To check syntax, find problems, and enforce code style, JavaScript modules (import/export), React, Does your project use TypeScript? › No, Where does your code run?
 Browser, Use a popular style guide, Standard: https://github.com/standard/standard, Format-> Javascript.
-Finally select yes to install all dependencies.
+Finally select yes to install all dependencies and when asked about package manager do you want to use, select npm.
 If you are asked to do some downgrade, answer yes.
 See https://eslint.org/docs/user-guide/getting-started for more details.
-7. Modify eslint file in order to add the last rule.
+8. Modify eslint file in order to add the last rule.
 ```Javascript
 module.exports = {
   env: {